akosczabai/http-crud-routing-vue/README.md

+# How to run this project?

+In terminal navigate to the root folder and `npm run dev` command.
+Open a new termial window and navigate to the `src/` folder and run `json-server cars.json` command.
+In browser open the `http://localhost:4200/` path.

+In the running application you can add new cars on the New Car page.
+You can list all the cars in the database on the Cars page.
+Here you can delete or edit cars.

 # Vue 3 + TypeScript + Vite

 This template should help get you started developing with Vue 3 and TypeScript in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.